shosti/emanuelevansdotcom/resources/pages/about.md

 Sophie Shao, and Peter Wiley.
-He completed his undergraduate studies at the Bard College Conservatory of Music, where he was the recipient of the George Martin/Hans Thatcher Clarke Scholarship, and received a masters degree from New England Conservatory.
+He completed his undergraduate studies at the Bard College Conservatory of Music, where he was the recipient of the George Martin/Hans Thatcher Clarke Scholarship, and received a master's degree from New England Conservatory.
 He is currently pursuing an Artist Certificate in Chamber Music from the San Francisco Conservatory of Music under the tutelage of Jean-Michel Fonteneau.